duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/19-sac3/20-imu/21-imu-intro.md

 [Watch this video](https://youtu.be/DSypZP3R0sQ)

-While watching, pay attention to the following:
+While watching, pause to emphasize the following:

 1. Where the IMU is located